carl1984r/carl1984r.github.io/_posts/2020-03-25-javascript_hoisting_and_scoping.markdown

 ```

 Hoisting refers to how execution contexts work (creation and execution).
 First, function and variable declarations are placed into memory (creation phase) - variable declarations will have default value of “undefined”.
 During the execution phase, code execution proceeds line by line - real values are then assigned to variables already present in memory.
-Since functions are loaded into memory during the creation phase, it will be available for use prior to function declaration (during execution - regardless of placement in code).
+Since functions are loaded into memory during the creation phase, it will be available for use prior to function declaration (during execution - regardless of location in code).